needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 You don't need to call `Dispose` for the following:

 - Tensors that you receive via the `worker.PeekOutput` call.
+Refer to [Get output from a model](get-the-output.md).
 - `CPUOps`, `GPUPixelOps`, `GPUComputeOps` and `GPUCommandBufferOps` objects you create with no allocator.

 ## Additional resources